 Home » Westchester Personal Injury Lawyer

 Were you recently hurt in an accident in Westchester, NY?
 Are you struggling with a painful injury because someone else was negligent?
-A Westchester personal injury lawyer at the Law Offices of Jay S. Knispel, LLC can help you fight for compensation for medical bills, lost wages, pain and suffering, and more.
+A Westchester personal injury lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers can help you fight for compensation for medical bills, lost wages, pain and suffering, and more.

 Our Westchester accident attorneys have over 25 years of litigation experience.
 Over the years, we’ve proven our worth in the most important way we can: by recovering millions in compensation for injured clients.